Timeline of Black History and Excellence

 Photo by: Third District Court of Appeal

 1985-The Library of Congress assigns author and poet, Gwendolyn Brooks, as its first Black female Consultant in Poetry.
 Brooks was the library's last leader to assume this position before it was renamed as Poet Laureate Consultant in Poetry.
+She was an active affiliate of the Black Power Movement in the late 1960s and, during that time, originated a home-run poetry workshop.
+To this day, her legacy continues to compel African American writers to shed light on how to use literature as a catalyst for claiming power, resilience, defying the status quo, and conceptualizing innovative ideas in the midst of adversity.

 Photo by: Acme Newspapers